-- Woodlands that are being damaged by overgrazing and invasive species. - Peatlands that are degrading and releasing carbon into the atmosphere. - Degraded water bodies. - Anticipated changes to land use due to the nature and climate emergencies and changes in agricultural support.
+- Woodlands that are being damaged by overgrazing and invasive species. - Peatlands that are degrading and releasing carbon into the atmosphere. - Degraded water bodies. - Anticipated changes to land use due to the nature and climate emergencies and changes in agricultural support. - Aberfoyle has been periodically affected by flooding events leading to damage to homes and businesses along the Strath floor. - Businesses have been revitalising Aberfoyle but there are long standing issues of limited transport choices for visitors and the public realm is generally of poor quality.

-- Aberfoyle has been periodically affected by flooding events leading to damage to homes and businesses along the Strath floor. - Businesses have been revitalising Aberfoyle but there are long standing issues of limited transport choices for visitors and the public realm is generally of poor quality. - There is an ageing and declining local population and a lack of affordable housing.
-Opportunities to provide more affordable housing are hampered due to flooding and/or other constraints within Aberfoyle. - The COVID-19 pandemic effects experienced in 2020 have exacerbated visitor management issues and impacted on local businesses, with some closing.
-The area was overwhelmed with day visitors and the associated pressures from car parking, littering and other damaging visitor behaviours.
+- There is an ageing and declining local populationdue to various contributing factors.
+There is alsoand a lack of affordable housing and.
+Opportunities to provide more affordable housing isare hampered by various constraints and housing market issuesdue to flooding and/or other constraints within Aberfovle. - The COVID-19 pandemic effects experienced in 2020/21 have exacerbated visitor management issues and impacted on local businesses, with some closing.
+The area was overwhelmed with day visitors and the associated pressures from car parking, littering and other damaging visitor behaviours. - There are more opportunities to work from home but there is a low wage/unstable seasonable employment resulting in people seeking careers elsewhere, particularly young people.